 - Your class has been on Skillshare for more than a year (at least 365 days); AND

-- Your class has less than a 2.5 average rating or no reviews at all.
+- Your class has less than a 2.5 average rating or no reviews at all, or has not received a positive review in the last 12 months.
 A class’s average review rating is calculated by adding the value of your reviews, for example “Not really” = 1 and “Exceeded!” = 4, and dividing by the total number of reviews.

 If just one of the above criteria does not apply to your class, then it will not be subject to removal.
-By only removing classes where all of the above are true, we are aiming to ensure that this new guideline does not impact classes that have been enjoyed by students in the past even if recent engagement has slowed.
-All new classes that have solid student engagement or have positive reviews will not be affected.
+By only removing classes where all of the above are true, we are aiming to ensure that this guideline does not impact classes that have been enjoyed by students in the recent past even if current engagement has slowed.
+All new classes that have solid performance or have positive reviews will not be affected.

-How do I check if my class meets the engagement requirement?
+How do I check if my class meets the class performance requirement?

 Explore your Class Stats to check on the recent minutes watched in your classes.

-- In support of this new requirement, you can now see an entire history of a class’s stats in the table on the bottom of the Class Stats page.
+- In support of this requirement, you can see an entire history of a class’s stats in the table on the bottom of the Class Stats page.

 - While in Months view, click See More at the bottom of the table to expand the whole history of the class’s stats and also see the month the class was originally published in.